firecoder/meta-iotedge-test/README.md

-Test of Yocto build of Chromium from repository [meta-browser](https://github.com/OSSystems/meta-browser)
+Test of Yocto build of Azure IoT Edge from repository[meta-iotedge](https://github.com/Azure/meta-iotedge)
 =========================================================================================================

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-If you have some issues with building Chromium/Firefox for Yocto from the repository [meta-browser](https://github.com/OSSystems/meta-browser), this project will help to investigate these issues.
+If you have some issues with building Azure IoT Edge for Yocto from the repository [meta-iotedge](https://github.com/Azure/meta-iotedge), this project will help to investigate these issues.
 Some of your issues might be caused by special settings of your project.
 So, only a bare minimum configuration is used to stay as close to default Yocto settings as possible.